 Career and Technical Education

-Courses in the Career and Technical Education (CTE) Department are offered in the areas of Business, Computer Technology, Cooperative Career Education, Family and Consumer Science and Industrial Technology.
+Courses in the Career and Technical Education (CTE) Department are offered in the areas of Business, Computer Technology, Cooperative Career Education, Family and Consumer Science and Engineering & Design.
 CTE teaches technology, supports academic subjects and partners with the business community.
 Our courses begin to prepare students for a wide range of careers including Architect, Interior Designer, Accountant, Early Child Care and Education Teacher, Chef, Programming Engineer, Web Developer, Electrical and Electronic Technicians, Small Business Owners and Sales/Marketing Associates.
 Rigorous academic content tied to technical subject matter ensures that these students will be ready for college and work.
 Cooperative work experiences, a hallmark of career and technical education, are attractive to all students who want to get a head start on a career.
 All courses listed in the curriculum areas below satisfy the Applied Arts and Technology graduation requirement.

 The knowledge gained in these courses will develop lifelong learning skills that foster flexible career paths and confidence in adapting to a workplace that demands constant change.
 Business competencies are essential because all students will: participate in the economic system as a consumer or as an employee, encounter a business environment that is characterized by global diversity, be a part of a team requiring leadership and interpersonal skills, and use technology as a tool for productivity.